getlantern/www.getlantern.org/README.md

 likely something wrong with an outdated version of some required prerequisite for your current step, and you'll need to fiddle!

-You still won't be able to deploy to App Engine (see below), but the above will enable you get the site up and running quickly.

 ## Requirements

 - [node](http://nodejs.org/)